Revelations (Special Ed album)

-Revelations is the third studio album by American rapper Special Ed.
-It was released on June 27, 1995 via Profile Records.
-Recording sessions took place at Homeboy Studios, at Howie's Crib, at Dollar Cab Lab, at Power Play Studios, at D&D Studios, at Quad Recording Studios, and at Soundtrax Studio in New York City, at Jammy's Recording Studio in Kingston, and at Hi Class Studio.
-Production was handled by Akshun, Mark Sparks, Ahmad Wyatt, Dominic Owen, Fabian Hamilton, Father Shaheed, Howie Tee, O.C.
-Rodriguez and Special Ed.
+Revelations is the third studio album by American hip-hop emcee Special Ed.
+It was released on June 27, 1995, on Profile Records.
+The recording sessions took place at Homeboy Studios, at Howie's Crib, at Dollar Cab Lab, at Power Play Studios, at D&D Studios, at Quad Recording Studios, and at Soundtrax Studio in New York City, at Jammy's Recording Studio in Kingston, and at Hi Class Studio.
+The album was produced by Akshun, Mark Sparks, Ahmad Wyatt, Dominic Owen, Fabian Hamilton, Father Shaheed, Howie Tee, O.C.
+Rodriguez, and Special Ed.
 The album peaked at number 107 on the Billboard 200 album chart in the United States.